WICG/raw-clipboard-access/explainer.md

 ###
 **Clipboard Type Naming**

 Different operating systems have different limitations on the naming of their clipboard types.
 For example, Windows Clipboard Formats are [type insensitive](https://docs.microsoft.com/en-us/windows/desktop/api/Winuser/nf-winuser-registerclipboardformata#remarks), and MacOS uses [Uniform Type Identifiers](https://en.wikipedia.org/wiki/Uniform_Type_Identifier) to describe clipboard types, which means that these names may only contain “ASCII characters A-Z, a-z, 0-9, hyphen ("-"), and period ("."), and Unicode characters above U+007F” ([source](https://en.wikipedia.org/wiki/Uniform_Type_Identifier)).
-Raw Clipboard Access may also pass these types directly to the system clipboard, without checking appropriate type naming per platform, so the web application needs to be careful not to use inappropriate names.
+Raw Clipboard Access will pass these types directly to the system clipboard, without checking appropriate type naming per platform, so the web application needs to be careful not to use inappropriate names.
 If multiple names resolve to the same platform clipboard name, then the last one will overwrite the first, or multiple reads of the same data may occur.

-In [Windows](https://cs.chromium.org/chromium/src/ui/base/clipboard/clipboard_format_type_win.cc?l=78), [X11](https://cs.chromium.org/chromium/src/ui/gfx/x/x11_atom_cache.cc?l=266), [macOS](https://cs.chromium.org/chromium/src/ui/base/clipboard/clipboard_format_type_mac.mm?l=140), and [Android](https://cs.chromium.org/chromium/src/ui/base/clipboard/clipboard_format_type_android.cc?l=102), registering arbitrary types can be accomplished by passing the type in as a string (Note: [ChromeOS uses a bitmask](https://cs.chromium.org/chromium/src/ui/base/clipboard/clipboard_aura.cc?rcl=95d89952d1b7aa037fe1ee6bf5041a0944c086cf&l=35) to represent clipboard contents, and may need some clipboard implementation redesign to support (1) multiple types with (2) custom ordering).
+In [Windows](https://cs.chromium.org/chromium/src/ui/base/clipboard/clipboard_format_type_win.cc?l=78), [X11](https://cs.chromium.org/chromium/src/ui/gfx/x/x11_atom_cache.cc?l=266), [macOS](https://cs.chromium.org/chromium/src/ui/base/clipboard/clipboard_format_type_mac.mm?l=140), and [Android](https://cs.chromium.org/chromium/src/ui/base/clipboard/clipboard_format_type_android.cc?l=102), registering arbitrary types can be accomplished by passing the type in as a string.
 To allow for compatibility with other native applications, the browser can pass the type straight through, and expect the native application to read/write the same type. _Type lengths will be limited to 1024 (2<sup>10</sup>) characters_, and must not parse to an integer, to avoid potential attempts to attack via sending very large type strings, and to attempt to ensure some sort of descriptive naming, though this could certainly be expanded with time.

 ##